shawngraham/cdh2020/content/en/tutorials/clean-data-r.md

+---
+title: "Cleaning & Manipulating Data with R"
+description: "Working with Messy Data"
+date: 2020-01-28T00:10:37+09:00
+draft: false
+weight: 4
+---

-# Cleaning and Manipulating Data with R
+## Cleaning and Manipulating Data with R

 We're going to use data from pulled from the [The Survey of Scottish Witchcraft Database](http://www.shca.ed.ac.uk/Research/witches/) for this tutorial; this tutorial was written by Chantal Brousseau.